Professional Practices

 • Establish the need for a business continuity program.

-• Introduce key concepts, such as program management, risk awareness, identification of critical functions/processes, recovery strategies, training and awareness, and exercising/testing.
+• Introduce key concepts, such as program management, risk awareness, impact to critical functions/processes, recovery strategies, training and awareness, and exercising/testing.

 2. Risk Assessment

-• Identify risks that can adversely affect an entity’s resources or image.
+• Identify risks that could impact an entity’s resources, processes or reputation.

-• Assess risks to determine the potential impacts to the entity, enabling the entity to determine the most effective use of resources to reduce these potential impacts.
+• Assess risks to determine the potential impacts to the entity, enabling the entity to determine the most effective means to reduce them.

 3. Business Impact Analysis

-• Analyze the findings to ascertain any gaps between the entity’s requirements and its ability to deliver those requirements.
+• Analyze, document, and communicate the findings to highlight all gaps between the entity’s requirements and its current capabilities.

 4. Business Continuity Strategies

-• Select cost-effective strategies to reduce deficiencies as identified during the risk assessment and business impact analysis processes.
+• Select strategies to reduce gaps as identified during the risk assessment and business impact analysis.

 6. Plan Development and Implementation